jrkropp/time-tracking-assistant/README.md

 ---

+## Roadmap

+### Phase 1 — Quick Add MVP
+The first release focuses on **Quick Add**:
+- Manually type or paste what you did (task, email, resolution notes).
+- The app saves it as a **draft entry** in your queue.
+- You can **edit, tag, and categorize** entries.
+- At day’s end, review your queue to confirm or discard items.

+This phase proves the **core value-entry workflow** (capture → edit → confirm), before adding AI assists or automatic integrations.

+---

 ## Status

 Early days.
 The goal is to **reduce friction** while **raising the quality** of time notes—centered on *value delivered*.